-Sears advertisements claimed that three men could get the building "under roof" in three days.
+According to Sears advertising, three men could have the house “under roof” in only three days.

-Sears sold Homart Homes through mail-order catalogs and through the company's retail stores.
-For $1.50, Sears would sell you a full-color, die-cut cardboard miniature of your Homart Home, complete with furniture and landscaping.
-"Plan it inside and out!" said the advertising.
+Customers could place orders through the mail-order catalog or at Sears retail stores.
+For $1.50, Sears would sell you a full-color, die-cut cardboard miniature model of your selected Homart Home—miniature furniture and landscaping included—so you could “plan it inside and out.”

-Homart Homes were sourced by the factory nearest the customer: Cairo, Illinois or Trenton, New Jersey.
+Each Homart Home was produced at the factory closest to the buyer, either Cairo, Illinois or Trenton, New Jersey.
 Usually the materials were delivered by truck directly to the customer's lot.
 If the customer lived more than 400 miles away from either factory, the materials were shipped by rail.

 Homart Homes were designed by Richard B. Pollman of Home Planners, Inc.

-Prefabricated housing was popular in the years after World War II.
-Not only was Sears in the business, but so were firms like General Houses, Gunnison, Mobilhome, and Lustron, to name a few.
+Prefabricated housing boomed in the years immediately after World War II, driven by a nationwide housing shortage and the desire for fast, affordable construction.
+Sears was only one player in a crowded field that included General Houses, Gunnison, Mobilhome, and Lustron, to name a few.

 Many of the Homart Homes had the same exterior dimensions and the same arrangement of the front door and windows.
 But the interior layouts varied among the models.

-Jerald Stephens and his wife Verda purchased the house in 1951.
-Jerald was stationed at the Glenview Naval Air Station.
+Jerald Stephens and his wife Verda purchased the Homart Home in 1951 while Jerald was stationed at the Glenview Naval Air Station.
 He built the family home on an empty cornfield near the base with the help of a few friends.

 Jerald, who had no building experience, was able to complete the wiring, the plumbing, and the foundation for the basement.